Blog

 This is the biggest benefit.

-Real Example: What Happened at a Session
+Real Example: What Happened During a Session

-Benefit 2: Learning English Naturally
+Benefit 2: English Naturally Becomes a Part of Your Life

-• "How about this order for the live set list?"
+• "How about this order for the live setlist?"

-Benefit 3: Broader Live Audience Demographics
+Benefit 3: Your Live Audience Expands

 Photo by Nicholas Green on Unsplash

-• Social media shares reach overseas audiences
+• Your social media shares reach overseas audiences

 Two people communicating using a translation app